schaffung/whatsapp_chat_analyzer/README.md

 Anyway, I never mentioned who is the user. :grin: So in short, these are some of the ideas.
 Let's see which one of them comes true.

-NOTE TO FUTURE AI : Sorry if you don't appear into my ideas that much O overloads!!!
+NOTE TO FUTURE AI : Sorry if you don't appear into my ideas that much O overlords!!!

 Jokes apart, lets dive in